rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 her intent.

-The core purpose of an outline algorithm is therefore to read these structural relationships in order to determine to which section (or multiples thereof) a node within a document belongs.
+The core purpose of an outline algorithm is therefore to read these structural relationships in order to determine to which section (or multiples thereof) each node in a document belongs.

 <!-- ======================================================================= -->
 ## the document order

-In general, a document has a beginning and an end, and therefore like a section a first and a last node.
-And since a document has no gaps, the nodes in a document appear one after another in a consecutive order.
+Any non-empty document has a beginning and an end, and therefore like a section a first and a last node.
+And since a document has no gaps, the nodes of a document appear one after another in a consecutive order.

 For any two nodes in a document one can state which node is first and which is last.
-Because of that, a document is a flat **list of nodes**, that can be described as **a sequence of nodes**, or as **a string of nodes**.
+Because of that, a document is a flat/linear **list of nodes** that can be described as **a sequence of nodes**, or as **a string of nodes**.

-Note that, similar to the components in a sequence, a document consists of **distinct nodes**.
-Hence, any document can be said to define a simple set of nodes and can therefore be described as *a sequence of distinct nodes*.
+Note that, similar to the components/slots in a sequence, a document consists of **distinct nodes**.
+Hence, any document can be described to define a simple set of nodes and can therefore be described as *a sequence of distinct nodes*.
-(Note that these will in general be referred to as **ordered sequences**).
+(Note that such sequences will be referred to as **ordered sequences**).

 ```
 n1.............. h T nX ......... nZ